 In a pinch, console tables can be a fantastic storage solution in so many spots throughout your home.
 In our house, we use it to hold our TV in the family room.
 We store DVDs and other living room clutter on the bottom shelf in storage baskets.

 This DIY console table could be used in an entryway, as a sofa table, or even as a bookshelf.
 I love versatile furniture pieces that you can use them all over your home.
 I’m constantly changing the furniture around our home, and since I stuck to the same style as my other DIY pieces (like this blanket ladder), my console will fit right in wherever it ends up.

 I hope you tackle this project for your home.
-Let me know if you do!
-Feel free to let me know if you have any questions below.
 Don’t forget to pin this project for later. 🙂

 Pin for Later: